davidemodolo/Automated_Planning_Project/README.md

 The scenario considered is inspired by an emergency services logistics problem.
 The objective is to use robotic agents to deliver boxes containing emergency supplies to injured individuals who are located in fixed positions.

+We used `planner.domains` API, `planutils` docker image, `PANDA` and `PlanSys2` to compute the plans.

 ### Problem 1

+A robotic agent can deliver one supply in one box at a time.

 ### Problem 2

+The number of boxes increased to 4 thanks to the ability of a robot to attach to a carrier.
+We created a version with the number coded as variable (using `:numeric-fluents`) and another version with innested `when` statements.

 ### Problem 3

+Created HDDL files to implement hierarchical planning.

 ### Problem 4

+Added durative actions.

 ### Problem 5

+Problem 4 but implemented with PlanSys2 and fake actions.

 ## Our results and thought

+Our resulting plans can be found in the markdown files in each folder.

 ## Directory content

 Created with `tree /F` command

 ```bash
 │   .gitignore
 │   assignment.pdf